 The Indians establish a team record, hitting eight home runs in one game when Matt Williams (3), David Justice (2), Manny Ramirez, Sandy Alomar, and Chad Curtis all go deep in an 11-4 rout of the Brewers at County Stadium.
 With the additional three homers slammed by Milwaukee, the teams combine to tie a major league record for round-trippers in a nine-inning night game, with 11.

-The 'Iron Man's' streak continues as Cal Ripken plays in his 2,500th consecutive game as the Orioles host the A's at Camden Yards.
+The 'Iron Man's' streak continues when Cal Ripken plays in his 2,500th consecutive game, an 8-2 Orioles' victory over Oakland at Camden Yards.
+The Baltimore third baseman goes two-for-five, knocking in three runs, during the milestone contest.

 The fifth monument in Yankee Stadium history is unveiled as a tribute to Joe DiMaggio, who died last month at the age of 84.
 "Joltin' Joe" becomes the fifth Bronx Bomber to be accorded this honor, joining Miller Huggins (1931), Lou Gehrig (1942), Babe Ruth (1949), and Mickey Mantle (1996).